 This photo captures the display of children's work:

-Anna from St Andrew's Primary School told us about working with a group of Year 2 higher-attaining children on the
+Anna from St Andrew's Primary School told us about working with a group of Year 2 higher-attaining children on the Two-digit Targets problem

 , adapted from a BEAM Maths of the Month activity.

 You have a set of the digits from 0 - 9.

 Can you arrange these digits in the five boxes below to make two-digit numbers as close to the targets as possible?
 You may use each digit once only

 Anna wanted something that would generate talk and require the children to apply their knowledge.
 To begin with, they had a go at the challenge cooperatively in pairs.
 Then they played it as a game with one child against the other.
 However, in this game situation, each wanted to play strategically and so they stopped talking!
 Anna moved on to Four-digit Targets